INTERNATIONAL BUSINESS MANAGEMENT - 2025/6

 The main module content includes

-2. country market evaluation regarding the opportunities and risks brought to MNEs;
+2. country and market analysis to identify opportunities and risks faced by MNEs;

 Assessment pattern